 Women’s League for Conservative Judaism is the national organization of Conservative sisterhoods established by Mathilde Schechter in 1918 as the National Women’s League of the United Synagogue.
 Schechter continued the work begun by her husband, Solomon Schechter, who had called for women to assume a role in the newly established United Synagogue of America.
 As founding president (1918–1919), she envisioned an organization that would be the coordinating body of Conservative synagogue sisterhoods and inspired Women’s League to promote an agenda whose mission was the perpetuation of traditional Judaism in America through the home, synagogue, and community.
 The early leaders disseminated their message through the publication of educational materials in English, which helped young women through the process of acculturation and Americanization.
-One of Schechter’s first projects adopted by Women’s League was the opening of a students’ house offering a homelike atmosphere with room and kosher board to Jewish students in New York.
+One of Schechter’s first projects adopted by Women’s League was the opening of a students’ house offering a homelike atmosphere with room and Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher board to Jewish students in New York.
 After succeeding in New York, the project was expanded to other cities, including Philadelphia, Boston, Denver, and Detroit.

 By 1925, Women’s League had grown from the founding hundred women in twenty-six sisterhoods to a membership of 230 sisterhoods in six branches in the United States and Canada with twenty thousand members.
 In 1939, six additional branches were added, contributing to a total of over one hundred thousand members.
 By 1968, the Women’s League reached a peak of two hundred thousand members affiliated with eight hundred sisterhoods represented in twenty-eight branches.
 After a consolidation resulting from changing demographics, Women’s League in 1997 has one hundred and fifty thousand members affiliated with seven hundred sisterhoods in twenty-five branches.